Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 An ophthalmologist or optometrist may be able to diagnose Stargardt's disease for you.
 After a retinal examination, they will determine if you have lipofuscin deposits.
 These can be observed as yellow spots in a ring-like pattern surrounding the macula.
 A variety of eye tests may be performed to diagnose a positive Stargardt's disease.

-• A visual field test is used to evaluate the overall field of vision, peripheral and central.
+• A visual field test is used to evaluate the overall field of vision, including peripheral and central vision.
 The central nervous system processes this as four quadrants of neurological activity.

 • Color test - The Ishihara color vision test is the most commonly used.
 It consists of colored dots that make up pictures.
 There is usually a figure alongside a number.
 A color-blind person will not be able to make out the number.